swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 fn main() {
     let screen = Screen::MessageThread { userId: 123 };

-    // Analagous to proposed `screen is case .messageThread` syntax println!("{}", matches!(screen, MessageThread)); // prints "true"
+    // Analogous to proposed `screen is case .messageThread` syntax println!("{}", matches!(screen, MessageThread)); // prints "true"

-    // Analagous to if / switch expression syntax, but can be used in-line println!("{}", if let MessageThread = screen { true } else { false }); // prints "true" }
+    // Analogous to if / switch expression syntax, but can be used in-line println!("{}", if let MessageThread = screen { true } else { false }); // prints "true" }
 ```